digailab/PCB-Bench/README.md

 The paper details task formulations, metrics, and model settings.
 Results are obtained under the unified **zero-shot** setting.
 The benchmark is released **along with evaluation scripts and configuration files** to support reproduction and extension.

+## Acknowledgements
+We gratefully acknowledge the support of Qiyunfang.
+We also thank OSHWHub and JLCPCB for providing access to publicly available PCB design resources.

 ## Citation